 b.
 Because the Yahoo!
-BB business is partially handled by SBB, the service quality of SBB could affect the Group's performance.
+BB business is partially handled by SBB, the service quality of SBB could affect Group performance.

 The portion of Yahoo!
-BB business handled by SBB could indirectly influence the Group's performance.
+BB business handled by SBB could indirectly influence Group performance.
 If SBB fails to complete construction on time and services to subscribers are delayed, the Group would be unable to account for projected sales on time and could lose business opportunities due to cancellations.
-Failure to build infrastructure and problems with service quality could cause subscribers to cancel services early, thereby negatively impacting the Group's earnings.
+Failure to build infrastructure and problems with service quality could cause subscribers to cancel services early, thereby negatively impacting Group earnings.